GrandmasterTash/OpenRec/docs/examples.md

 The [examples](/examples) folder contains a series of charter examples which cover the various features of OpenRec.
 You should read through them, as-in turn, they progressively introduce more and more configuration concepts and matching scenarios.

+The last example [The-Kitchen-Sink](/examples/13-The-Kitchen-Sink.yaml) contains a full reference of all charter configuration.

+## Docker Playground

 When familiar with the examples you should jump on over to the [Getting Started](getting_started.md) section.
-The docker environment it discusses using Steward to automate the initiation of match jobs.
+The docker playground will get Steward up and running to automate the initiation of match jobs.

+## Running Manually

 If you want to run them manually though, you can run jetwash to pre-process data and then celerity to match the data.

 Start by compiling the workspace - from the root project folder: -